 Mortgage Rates Keep Falling

-ARM rates also continued to move lower, with the average for the five-year ARM falling to 3.63%, from 3.76%; and the average for the one-year ARM declining to 3.55%, from 3.64% last week.
+ARM rates were mixed, with the average for the five-year ARM rising from 3.91% to 3.97% and the average for the one-year ARM declining from 4% to 3.95%.

 “These low rates will help to elevate home-buyer affordability and soften the effects of the sunset of the home-buyer tax credit,” said Frank Nothaft, chief economist for Freddie Mac.
 “The credit substantially propelled home sales, as reflected in the strength of the April existing and new home sales, which were up 7.6% and 14.8%, respectively.”